jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     - {'a_new_key': 'a_default_value', 'another_key': None, 'bippity': 'boppity'}
     + {'another_key': None, 'bippity': 'boppity'}

-* I will add the new values to the test to make it pass
+* I add the new values to the test to make it pass

   .. code-block:: python